ShiqiaoZhou/ShiqiaoZhou.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Greetings!
-I am a master of computing graduate in CECC at the [Austalian National University](https://https://www.anu.edu.au/), advised by [Dr. Melina Vidoni](https://melvidoni.rbind.io/#about).
-I received my B.Eng. in Mechanical Engineering from the [Nanjing University of Science and Technology](https://english.njust.edu.cn/) in 2019, advised by [Researcher.
-Jun Han](http://www.junlilab.org/). <i>Currently, I am looking for a Ph.D. position<i>.
+I am a fresh graduate of master of computing in CECC at the [Austalian National University](https://https://www.anu.edu.au/), advised by [Dr. Melina Vidoni](https://melvidoni.rbind.io/#about).
+I received my B.Eng. in Mechanical Engineering from the [Nanjing University of Science and Technology](https://english.njust.edu.cn/) in 2019, advised by Researcher, Jun Han.
+<i>Currently, I am looking for a deep learning related Ph.D. position<i>.

 I am passionate about a wide range of topics in computer science, including both method development and applications.
-My current research focuses on realistic modeling of fluxional clusters, restructuring surfaces, and electrochemical interfaces under reaction conditions.
-I am also interested in inverse design of functional molecules/materials, chemical bonding analysis, global optimization algorithms, and data-driven methods.
-Please take a look at the "projects" page to learn more about my research and publications!
+My current focuses are on deep leaning methods, down stream NLP tasks and data science.
+I am also interested in trajectory planning of Robotics.
+Please take a look at the "projects" page to learn more about my precious experiences!

 <!-- - Statistical ensemble representation of dynamic clusters and restructuring surfaces in catalytic conditions.